Gyromitra esculenta: Preparation

-Most of the gyromitrin must be removed to render false morels edible.
+Most of the hydrazine derivatives must be removed to render this mushroom edible.
 The recommended procedure involves either first drying and then boiling the mushrooms, or boiling the fresh mushrooms directly.
 To prepare fresh mushroom it is recommended that they are cut into small pieces and parboiled twice in copious amounts of water, at least three parts water to one part chopped mushrooms, for at least five minutes, after each boiling the mushroom should be rinsed thoroughly in clean water.
 Each round of parboiling reduces the free gyromitrin contents to a tenth.
 Significant amounts of gyromitrin are retained in the internal structure of the mushroom even after boiling.
 After 3 rounds of boiling for 5 minutes and discarding the water, the gyromitrin content is reduced to 6-15% of the original.
 After 5 rounds, this content is reduced to 7%.
 The gyromitrin is leached into the water where it will remain, therefore the parboiling water must be discarded and replaced with fresh water after each round of boiling.
 However, it is still recommended that the mushroom be boiled after drying.

 MMH boils at 87.5 °C and thus readily vaporizes into the air when water containing fresh false morels is boiled.
 If boiling the mushrooms indoors, care should be taken to ensure adequate ventilation, and, if symptoms of monomethylhydrazine poisoning appear, immediately open all windows and move outside to seek fresh air.
 Even after boiling, small amounts of gyromitrin and other hydrazine derivatives remain in the mushrooms.
 Given the possibility of accumulation of toxins, repeated consumption is not recommended.